 - Acea International S.A. an holding company substantially wholly-owned by the Issuer to which in April 2017 the Issuer transferred the shares of the following companies: - Aguas de San Pedro S.A.
 (Honduras) ("Aguas de San Pedro"), which carries out its activity with respect to customers of San Pedro Sula.
-The Group holds 60.65% of the share capital of Aguas de San Pedro, which is fully consolidated. - Acea Dominicana S.A.
+The Group holds 60.65% of the share capital of Aguas de San Pedro, which is fully consolidated; - o Acea Dominicana S.A.
 (Dominican Republic) ("Acea Dominicana"), which provides the service to the local municipality known as CAASD (Corporación del Acueducto y Alcantarillado de Santo Domingo).
 Acea Dominicana is wholly owned by Acea. - Agua Azul Bogotà S.A.
 (Colombia), of which the Group holds 51% of the share capital and is consolidated on the basis of the equity method with effect from the 2016 financial statements as a result of a change in the composition of the Board of Directors.
-The company is currently in liquidation. - Consorcio Servicio Sur controlled by Acea International S.A.
-(50%), ACEA ATO 2 (1%) and by local partners Conhydra, Valio and India (total 49%).
-The Consorcio was established on 5 July 2018 with the specific aim of managing the corrective maintenance service for the drinking water and sewerage systems of the Directorate of Services Sur of Lima (Peru). - Consorcio Agua Azul S.A.
+The company is currently in liquidation.

+- Consorcio Agua Azul S.A.
 (Peru) ("Consorcio Agua Azul"), which provides water and sewerage services in the city of Lima.
 The Group held 25.5% of the share capital of Consorcio Agua Azul.
 On 13 January 2020, the Group acquired additional shares in the company from the outgoing shareholder Impregilo International Infrastructures N.V.
 As a result, the Group's shareholding in Consorcio Agua Azul increased from 25.5% to 44.0%. - Acea Perù (Peru), which is wholly owned by Acea International S.A., was established on 28 June 2018, in order to take development opportunities in Peru.
-From December 2019, the company is operating in the north area of Lima for an emergency situation in the maintenance of water supply.

-Consorcio ACEA, established on 15 December 2020, is controlled by Acea Perù (99%) and ACEA ATO 2 (1%).
-Consorcio ACEA signed a three-year contract for the management of pumping stations for drinking water in Lima.
+From December 2019, the company is operating in the north area of Lima for an emergency situation in the maintenance of water supply. - Consorcio ACEA, established on 15 December 2020, is controlled by Acea Perù (99%) and ACEA ATO 2 (1%).
+Consorcio ACEA signed a three-year contract for the management of pumping stations for drinking water in Lima. - Consorcio Acea Lima Norte, controlled by Acea Perù (99%) and ACEA ATO2 (1%), established on 5 January 2021.
+Consorcio Acea Lima Norte signed a three-year contract for maintenance of the water and sewerage network in the northern zone of Lima. - Consorcio Acea Lima Sur, controlled by Acea Perù (99%) and ACEA ATO2 (1%), established on 6 October 2021.
+Consorcio Acea Lima Sur signed a three-year contract for corrective maintenance of the water and sewerage network in the southern zone of Lima.
+The contract started in December 2021.